oroinc/documentation/backend/api/commands.rst

 oro:api:debug
 -------------

-This command shows details about registered Data API actions and processors.
+This command shows details about registered API actions and processors.

-If you want to know all actions run this command without parameters:
+To display all actions, run this command without parameters:

 .. code:: bash

     php bin/console oro:api:debug

-If you want to know which processors are registered for a particular action run this command with the action name as an argument:
+To display processors registered for a particular action, run this command with the action name as an argument:

 .. code:: bash

     php bin/console oro:api:debug get_list

-The ``request-type`` option can be used to see the processors which will be executed for a particular request type:
+Use the ``request-type`` option to display the processors related to a particular request type:

 .. code:: bash